ahajjari00/Embedded-Programming-Projects/Ultrasonic Sensor Interface Project/README.txt

 If you have made it this far, thank you for taking the time to read this and I hope you enjoy!

 LINK TO VIDEO DEMONSTRATION: https://www.youtube.com/watch?v=Z9LF_vWRj8M

+Also, I would like to thank my Embedded Systems Professor, Matt Mohler, for supplying some of the code for the HC-SRO4 sensor reading throughout the semester.